MewsSystems/gitbook-open-api/staying-up-to-date/deprecations-policy.md

 ## Why we have this policy

 Changes to the APIs are necessary and inevitable as part of continuous improvement to our products and services.
-We try to make those changes in such a way that there is only positive impact on users, not negative impact.
+We try to make those changes in such a way that there is only positive impact on users.
-For example, we announce new features and other changes, we encourage you to take advantage of them, and we actively try to avoid making breaking changes, i.e. changes that would impact your current implementation.
+For example, we announce new features and other changes, we encourage you to take advantage of them and we actively try to avoid making breaking changes, i.e. changes that would impact your current implementation.

 Sometimes, however, breaking changes are unavoidable.
 So the question becomes, how can we manage these changes in a way that has the least negative impact on users?
 The answer is not to simply stop a feature or make a breaking change without plenty of notice.
 Making a feature `deprecated` is us giving notice that this feature will be stopped in the future.